 Southeast Asia is a great place for solo travelers.
 It’s a major backpacker hub and it’s a very easy place to travel around.
 Thailand is the beating heart of Southeast Asia and is where most people begin their adventures.

-Because of that though it’s often caters towards younger backpackers on a budget, though I’ve found that you can have a very good boutique or even luxury trip for an affordable price.
+Because of that though, it’s often caters towards younger backpackers on a budget, though I’ve found that you can have a very good boutique or even luxury trip for an affordable price.

 Thailand has a very established tourism industry as well and if you’re looking for a good place to start traveling for the first time alone in Asia, it’s ideal.